What is Tallow? Uses and Benefits

 The structure of our cell membranes is made up of approximately 50% saturated fats, which is very similar to the percentage of saturated fatty acids in tallow.
-Fatty acids are also the building blocks of healthy skin cells, which makes them an important nutrient for skin repair and regeneration.
+Fatty acids are also considered the building blocks of skin cells, which makes them an important component for skin repair and regeneration.

-Since anything we put on our bodies is absorbed through the skin, you can get some of the health benefits of tallow by applying it topically, as well as by eating it.
+Since anything we put on our bodies is absorbed through the skin, you may also get some of the benefits of tallow by applying it topically, as well as by eating it.